 Knowledge is power, and in the case of protecting the planet, the more we know about our impact and how we can reverse the effects, the better.
-As Einstein once said; ‘We cannot solve our problems with the same thinking we used when we created them.’
-From uncovering the ‘true cost’ of fashion to unearthing the planet’s best-kept sustainability practices with Zac Efron, each of these insightful documentaries about sustainability highlights an array of environmental issues – and more importantly, what can be done to reverse humanity’s harmful habits.
+As Einstein once said, ‘We cannot solve our problems with the same thinking we used when we created them.’
+From uncovering the ‘true cost’ of fashion to unearthing the planet’s best-kept eco practices with Zac Efron, each of these insightful documentaries about sustainability highlights an array of environmental issues – and more importantly, what can be done to reverse humanity’s harmful habits.

-Must-Watch Documentaries about Sustainability
+Must-Watch Documentaries About Sustainability

 The Green Planet

 Whether you’re a biophilic fantasist or struggling to keep that one spider plant alive: David Attenborough is back, prizing open the world of plants.
 The Green Planet takes viewers from bioluminescent and underwater plants to tropical rainforests, promising an up close and personal inspection of our green planet.